Fanatics North Carolina promo code: Get up to $1000 in bonus bets for any sport | Goal.com US

 - Get the app

-The Fanatics Sportsbook has a dedicated app rather than a desktop site for players to use.
-This means the first step is to download the Fanatics Sportsbook app.
+Fanatics doesn’t use a desktop site, and instead has a dedicated app for its players.
+This means the first step is downloading and installing it.

 - Register an account

-There is no special promo code for Fanatics in North Carolina.
-All you need to do to get the offer is create an account.
+This offer does not require a Fanatics North Carolina promo code.
+All you need to do after downloading and installing the app is set up an account.

-You can do this by tapping on the designated button when you open the app and providing all the necessary information.
-You can then finalize your registration by validating it through an email authentication.
+You can do this by tapping on the designated button when you open the app and by filling in all the required information.
+The new account can then be finalized by validating it through an email verification.

 - Make a qualifying bet

-To earn the full amount of $1000 in bonus bets then you’ll need to bet $100 each day for 10 days.
+To get the full $1000 in bonus bets you will need to wager $100 a day for 10 consecutive days.

-If you bet less than $100 on a day then your bonus amount for the day will match your bet.
-For example, if you bet $50 on one day you’ll get $50, if you bet $30 then you’ll get $30, and so on.
+If you bet less than $100 then your bonus amount for the day will match your bet.
+For example, if you bet $50 then your bonus will be $50, if you bet $30 then your bonus will be $30, and so on.

-For any bet to be valid towards the offer it must be placed on a market with minimum odds of -200.
-This means that a bet on a market of -150 or +110 would qualify, but a market of -210 would not
+For any bet to qualify towards the offer then it must be placed on a market with minimum odds of -200.
+This means that bets on markets of -150 or +110 would count, for example, but a bet on a market of -210 would not.

 - Get your winnings

-The bonus is first paid out in bonus bets, which are non-withdrawable.
-You will first need to wager them, with any winnings you earn then paid out in cash.
+The bonus bet amount that you get is non-withdrawable.
+You will need to wager it first, with all winnings then paid out in cash that can be withdrawn.

-Once you have your earnings from the bonus bets there are numerous payment methods available which will let you quickly and securely transfer your winnings.
+There are numerous payment methods available on Fanatics, so when you have your winnings it is quick and easy to transfer them out of your account.

 What can you use your Fanatics bonus on today?